wmetaz/gwsol/README.md

 #  AwA2 Boxes Annotation
 In order to get metrics on the AwA2 dataset, we manually labeled the test dataset of AwA2, you can download the annotation from the dropbox <https://www.dropbox.com/scl/fo/jbzry4jrad1800rkr71nb/h?dl=0&rlkey=wdnz6ptsedfl9umgpjvreolv9>, Please put them into the folder "You_Home_Root/gwsol/loc_evaluation/awa2/", like "You_Home_Root/gwsol/loc_evaluation/awa2/test_seen_gt/"

 In order to ensure the quality of annotations, labeller selected images that had clean objects and the number of objects was moderate.
+So the number of test unseen datasets was 6483, the number of test seen datasets was 5308.
 # Contact US
 If you have some questions about this project, please contact me, my email is wyzeng2019@gmail.com